fboerman/blog/content/posts/flowbased/corepriceconvergence/index.md

 ## Definitions and data remarks
 To start off with some definitions: hourly price spread is defined as the difference between the maximum and minimum price within one hour within a certain region on the Day Ahead market.
 In this post I focus on the CORE region, however I have excluded Poland from all analysis.
 The reason for this is that Poland has been applying heavy artificial restrictions on its import and export in the past winter.
 This has resulted in vastly different prices then the rest of the reason which has nothing to do with flowbased.
 The CORE region left is thus defined as the bidding zones of: Austria (AT), Belgium (BE), Czech Republic (CZ), Germany/Luxemburg (DE_LU), France (FR), Croatia (HR), Hungary (HU), Netherlands (NL), Romenia (RO), Slovenia (SI) and Slovakia (SK).
-All data is based on the day ahead prices as published on the ENTSOE transparancy platform and spans between business day 2022-06-09 and 2023-03-31.
-The dataset constitudes 7104 timestamps, which means there are no hours missing in that period.
+All data is based on the day ahead prices as published on the ENTSOE transparency platform and spans between business day 2022-06-09 and 2023-03-31.
+The dataset constitutes 7104 timestamps, which means there are no hours missing in that period.

 ## The Prices